Skip to content

 GPU memory organized as blocks that store key-value tensors computed during attention.
 BLIS simulates block allocation, prefix sharing, LRU eviction, and optional CPU offloading without actual GPU memory.
 See Core Engine: KV Cache.

 The component that predicts GPU execution time for a batch step.
-Four modes: Roofline (default; analytical FLOPs/bandwidth estimation), Blackbox (trained regression coefficients), Cross-Model (physics-informed, MoE-aware), and Trained-Roofline (roofline basis functions × learned corrections from real vLLM traces).
+Two modes: Roofline (default; analytical FLOPs/bandwidth estimation) and Trained-Physics (physics-informed basis functions with architecture-aware MoE scaling).
 See Core Engine: Latency Models, Roofline Estimation, and Latency Models Guide.

 The principle that control-plane decisions (admission, routing, scheduling, priority) must not read Request.OutputTokens.
 The actual output token count is oracle knowledge — known only after generation completes.
 The control plane uses MaxOutputLen (client-declared output budget) or input-only checks instead.
 Only the execution engine (batch step processing, completion detection) may access OutputTokens for token generation and determining when a request finishes.
 See Standards: Invariants.